 Identification of direct, indirect and induced impacts of development proposals, displacement and multiplier effects, socio-cultural impacts

 Action plans to align physical and economic urban change, economic re-positioning of cities and districts, maximising local community impacts of urban change

-For more information contact Jim Coleman, Head of Economics.
+For more information please contact Adarsh Varma.

 Congested roads, crowded airports, clogged ports, water shortages and energy brown outs are just a few of the manifestations of an infrastructure deficit